cap-security-cartel/report-generator/source/audit_scope.md

-The audit was started on commit [ad1f8d7](https://github.com/cap-labs-dev/cap-contracts/tree/ad1f8d772585e3c4ba3d308f7ae72d113554978e) for **15** days and a subsequent fix review was conducted on final commit [9819fd7](https://github.com/cap-labs-dev/cap-contracts/tree/9819fd7029e5e2ed7b6900cf76fb9bf45be0e319) that went for **2** days.
+The audit targeted specific PRs [#213](https://github.com/cap-labs-dev/cap-contracts/pull/213), [#223](https://github.com/cap-labs-dev/cap-contracts/pull/223) and [#225](https://github.com/cap-labs-dev/cap-contracts/pull/225) and went for a total of **1** day.

-The review scope included the complete CAP protocol smart contract suite, covering the following key components:
+The review scope included the CAP protocol smart contract suite related to the aforementioned PRs, covering the following key components:

 - **Access Control**: Permission management and authentication systems
 - **Delegation**: Symbiotic network integration and middleware components